dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 npx -y @dbos-inc/create@latest -n hello
    ```

-This command should output `Application initialized successfully!` This creates a new folder named `<app-name>` that contains a sample "Hello" app.
+This command should output `Application initialized successfully!` It creates a new folder named `<app-name>` that contains all the files needed by the "Hello" app.
 The app greets users and tracks the count of greetings per user.
 Enter the folder to perform the next steps.

 ### 3. Log in to DBOS Cloud